How can you protect yourself from STDs and STIs

 Let’s discuss general notions about sex and some ways to protect yourself from STDs (Sexually Transmitted Diseases):

-- Kissing is 100% safe: No. But on the contrary, disease such as herpes and others can be spread this way.
+- Kissing is 100% safe: No. But on the contrary, diseases such as herpes and others can be spread this way.

-- Condoms are considered as the safest way to protect against STDs: It is true that to some extent condoms can prevent diseases like herpes, chlamydia, and gonorrhea, but still the risk persists.
-Well, we can’t guarantee you 100% of safety as nobody can.
-But we follow these guidelines, you can lessen the chances of STDs.
-Before putting these guidelines to you, let us assure you that these guidelines are not only based on studies, but also on the experiences with the patients.
+- Condoms are considered the safest way to protect against STDs: It is true that, to some extent, condoms can prevent diseases like herpes, chlamydia, and gonorrhoea, but still, the risk persists.
+We can’t guarantee 100% of safety, as nobody can.
+But if we follow these guidelines, we can lessen the chances of STDs.
+Before putting these guidelines to you, let us assure you that these guidelines are based not only on studies but also on patient experiences.

-- Always think twice before indulging with a new sex partner: First discuss his/her past partners, history of STDs, and please make sure that he/she doesn’t involve with any drug abuse.
-Always use condoms in any condition, sometimes, especially boys tend to ignore the importance of condoms during intercourse which cost them dearly.
-Here, the material is also important, like male condoms should be made of latex or polyurethane.
+- Always think twice before indulging with a new sex partner: First, discuss their past partners and history of STDs.
+Please ensure that they don’t involve any drug abuse.
+Always use condoms in any condition.
+Sometimes, especially boys tend to ignore the importance of condoms during intercourse which costs them dearly.
+The material is also essential here; male condoms should be made of latex or polyurethane.
 A female condom should also be made of polyurethane.
 Please note that some people are allergic to latex condoms.
-During oral sex, please make sure that your partner wears a condom and or you are using a dental dam.
-Protection against STDs is quite important as it could spread the infection further into the reproductive tract and can even cause Infertility.
+During oral sex, please ensure that your partner wears a condom and or you are using a dental dam.
+Protection against STDs is essential as it could spread the infection further into the reproductive tract and even cause Infertility.

-- Always look for the signs: You can always check signs including- signs of a sore, blister, rash, or discharge.
+- Always look for the signs: You can check characters, including- signs of a sore, blister, rash, or discharge.

-Well, these are the guidelines you can follow to have safe sex, and you don’t have to spend anything to follow these.
+Well, these guidelines you can follow to have safe sex, and you don’t have to spend anything to follow these.